oayilegbe/jenkins-pipeline-deploy-to-eks/README.md

 2. Once completed, access the Jenkins server and Set it up

-4. Run the jenkins-pipeline-deploy-to-eks to create Kubernetes Cluster, Create Deployments and Services
+4. Run the jenkins-pipeline-deploy-to-eks to
+   - create Kubernetes Cluster
+   - Create Deployments and Services

-5. Test that the application is running
+6. Test that the application is running

-6. Destroy infrastructure
+7. Destroy infrastructure